 Ethiopia produces a hard, dense, small bean that has more sugar and flavor because of its physical characteristics.
 But, the flavor profiles are distinct based on region.

 There are nine distinct growing regions in Ethiopia: Yirgacheffe, Sidamo, Harrar, Bebeka, Teppi, Limu, Djimma, Illubabor, Lekempti, Wellega, and Ghimbi.
 Within all nine regions, Fair Trade Organic certified coffees are abundant.
+Between this and the refreshing flavor profiles, finding a single origin Ethiopian coffee is well worth the effort.

 Here are a few characteristics of some of the coffee beans offered by Ethiopia: